GridProtectionAlliance/go2cs/docs/README.md

 ## Installation

-> There's is an [experimental release](https://github.com/GridProtectionAlliance/go2cs/releases) available, however, for latest updates you can compile the source code to produce a `go2cs` executable.
+> There is an [experimental release](https://github.com/GridProtectionAlliance/go2cs/releases) available, however, for latest updates you can compile the source code to produce a `go2cs` executable.

 Copy the `go2cs` executable into the `%GOBIN%` or `%GOPATH%\bin` path.
 The `go2cs` can compile as a standalone executable for your target platform with no external dependencies using Visual Studio, see [publish profiles](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/go2cs/Properties/PublishProfiles).